It’s Men’s Sexual Health Week!

 Dark Chocolate

 Including all 12 of these foods in the diet can shore up the health of the testicles to ensure healthy sperm production and the ability to conceive a baby.
-Healthy testicles also lead to ample testosterone to boost libido and other aspects of male sexual health.
+Healthy testicles also lead to ample testosterone levels to boost libido and other aspects of male sexual health.
 If you’re concerned about the health of your testicles, it’s always a good idea to talk with your doctor.

-Frequently Asked Questions
+Frequently Asked Questions about Testicular Health

 Here are some questions men ask about testicle health.
 Men having fertility issues or who are concerned about testicular cancer should always consult with their healthcare provider to get their most serious questions answered.